lexoyo/serverless-forms/README.md

 This project is made for those who need to add forms to their static page or static website.

 It is a simple nodejs server which forwards all POST submission by email.
 Inspired by the excellent [formspree](http://formspree.io/) which is not open source anymore and it was too hard to self host anyway.

-No database, 100% server (nodejs), just sends the submissions by email.
+No database, 100% server (nodejs or Docker), just sends the submissions by email.

 100% free software.
 No data is kept on the server.
 No tracking.
 No cookie.